georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 ## Roșu Cristian-Mihai:

--   Completed this week: Improved previous unit tests to raise code coverage in main.py
+-   Completed this week:
+    - Helped add a data insertion detection functionality alongside George and Cătălin
+    - Removed some unnecessary Flask routes: */all* and */all/<count>*
--   Problems this week: Researching and adapting to unit test in python
+-   Problems this week: Migrating a part of our tables from mLab to AWS for portability
--   Plans for next week: Maintaint good code structure and planning
+-   Plans for next week: Efficiently divide work among the cooperating teams and help the frontend

 ## Placinta Radu: